Plan Your Visit

 Volcano Sunday Market – Pick up local produce, breads, coffees and jams.
 Also available are crafts, art and gifts.
 The market operates on Sundays from 6 to 10 a.m. and is located just around the corner from Hale 'Ohu.

 Volcano Garden Arts – Gardens and art studio located in a historic setting.
 Open daily from 10 a.m. to 4 p.m.
 Includes Café Ono (see the Dining Options section below for more information).

 Volcano Winery – Check out the area’s only winery, featuring handcrafted local wines.
 The tasting room is open daily from 10 a.m. to 5:30 p.m.

-Eagles Lighthouse Cafe (Deli/Cafe) – Delicious homemade sandwiches and plate lunches available daily except Sundays.
+Eagles Lighthouse Cafe (Deli/Cafe) – Delicious homemade sandwiches and plate lunches available.
 Order at the walk-up counter and eat at one of the picnic tables outside, or grab items for a picnic lunch in the park.

-Kilauea Lodge & Restaurant (Continental) – Fine dining by a roaring fire.
-Reservations recommended for dinner.
-Open daily.
+Kilauea Lodge & Restaurant (Continental) – Fine dining by a roaring fire in a historic building.
+Join them for the Pau Hana (happy hour) from 1 to 3 p.m. daily.
+Reservations are highly recommended for dinner.

 Lava Rock Cafe (American/Hawaiian) – Casual dining with options like burgers, pastas and local specialties.
-Enjoy the live entertainment from 5 to 8:30 p.m. on Wednesday, Saturday and Tuesday nights.
+Some nights include live music.

 Ōhelo Cafe (American/Pizza) – Delicious cocktails and local craft beers add to the thoughtfully prepared menu.
-The wood fired pizzas should not be missed.
+The wood fired pizzas are very popular.
 Reservations are recommended.